-Fliphtml5 list the best photo album making software, so I’d suggest go compare and then buy your traveling friend a photo album!
+Fliphtml5 lists the best photo album-making software, so I'd suggest go compare and then buy your traveling friend a photo album!

 I never used a lens without a neutral filter to protect it.
 Although you can't see anything of the filter, they do cost money.
 Wouldn't it be great to get such a filter as a Christmas gift?

 You do have to keep in mind the diameter of the lens the filters are used on.
-Unfortunately, it’s NOT a one size fit all.
+Unfortunately, it's NOT a one-size-fits-all.
 I list below the quite common 58mm, but each filter can be purchased for 52mm or 77mm or 46mm.

 Buy a Lomography Camera

-All the above ideas are all practical gifts for your traveling photographer friends.
-Wouldn’t it be amazing to give them an actual camera?
-Yes, they are expensive but a fun, quickly little camera is the Lomography Camera by Lomography.
+All the above ideas are practical gifts for your traveling photographer friends.
+Wouldn't it be amazing to give them an actual camera?
+Yes, they are expensive but a fun, quick little camera is the Lomography Camera by Lomography.
 They explain who they are here:

 Lomography started out as a spontaneous artistic approach to photography in the Vienna underground scene.
 It's now an international socio-cultural movement, one that uses analogue photography as a creative approach for capturing the world.
 Today we are a globally active organization dedicated to experimental and creative snapshot photography.
 The idea of Lomography encompasses an interactive, democratic, social, cultural, vivid, blurred and crazy way of life.